lowesusannah/rumi/readme.md

 # _Rumi Website_

-#### _This is an application which demonstrates Sass features such media queries, partials, bourbon mixins, for loops and variables._
+#### _This is an application which demonstrates Sass features such as media queries, partials, bourbon mixins, for loops and variables._

 #### _Oct.
 27, 2017_